 - 1. Review the information in "Before you begin" on page 35. - 2.
 Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the cover.
-See "Removing the cover and bezel" on page 42. - 3.
-Change the setting of the password override switch (switch 6 on switch block 1 on the system board) by toggling from OFF to ON or ON to OFF.
-This clears the power-on password.

-- 4. Install the server cover and connect all external cables and power cords (see "Installing the server cover and bezel" on page 63). - 5.
-Turn on the server.

-Note: You can now start the Configuration/Setup Utility program and set a power-on password.
+See "Removing the cover and bezel" on page 43. - 3.
+Change the setting of the password override switch (switch 6 on switch block 1 on the system board) to the opposite side of the switch.
+This allows one opportunity to enter the Setup Utility to change or delete the power-on password. - 4.
+Install the server cover and connect all external cables and power cords (see "Installing the server cover and bezel" on page 66). - 5.
+Turn on the server. - Note: You can now start the Configuration/Setup Utility program and set a power-on password.
+Restart the server; then, press the F1 key to enter the Setup Utility.
+Select System Security and change or delete the power-on password.
+If the power-on password is not changed or deleted, the old password will be reinstated the next time you start the server.